Body

 A lot of progress has been made to protect and promote human health with the most notable result being increased life expectancy.
 Yet, the emergence of prominent outbreaks of infectious diseases and antimicrobial resistance have remained as critical threats to global public health today.

 To address the challenge of anticipating and responding to prominent outbreaks of infectious diseases, such as the COVID-19 pandemic, Houston Wastewater Epidemiology has implemented a comprehensive, cost-effective system to monitor community infection dynamics of the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the virus that causes COVID-19.
-We are also working to expand the comprehensive wastewater monitoring system to target influenza, mpox, antibiotic-resistant bacteria, and other pathogens.
+We are also working to expand the comprehensive wastewater monitoring system to target influenza, respiratory syncytial virus (RSV), mpox, and other pathogens.

 Pilot Wastewater Alert Program HISD Schools